bugleev/eureka/README.md

   <br>
   <br>
   <p>
-   Demo Node js Blog Application
+   Node js Blog Application
   </p>
 </div>

 <h2 align="center">Overview</h2>
 This is a blog platform-type app, made in Node js for demonstration purposes.

+## Stack

+It runs fully in Nodejs, built using MVC pattern (model-view-controller).
+To store user data and posts i used MongoDB database (in pair with [Mongoose](https://github.com/Automattic/mongoose) tool).
+[Express](https://github.com/expressjs/express) was the main framework i used for application structure, also the [Passport](https://github.com/jaredhanson/passport) package - for handling user authentication (it's made very simple as the project is only a demo) and lots of other minor packages (e.g. "slug" for making URLs or "flash" for displaing flash info messages).
+As a front-end framework i chose Semantic UI, as it is rich of components and has nice default styles.

+## Features

+* Users can:
+   - Create an account and authenticate;
+   - Create a blog, write posts;
+   - See other blogs and recently written posts;
+   - Comment posts;
+   - Use "instant" search bar;
+   - Manage posts and comments: edit and delete.